JMeter vs Locust, which do you prefer ?

 def Login(self):

-#Object from globle file
+#Object from global file

 conf = config.config()